sandeepsahanicodes/Auto-Photo-Clicker/README.md

 # Auto-Photo-Clicker
-Clicks photo after an time interval.
+Clicks photo after a time interval and saves it into photos.